kirjai/deprecated-blog/_posts/2016-11-23-easy-guard-redirects.markdown

 ---
 layout: post
-title:  "Dynamic guard redirects with route data in Angular"
+title:  "Dynamic guard redirects with route data in Angular 2+"
 permalink: /dynamic-guard-redirects-angular/
 date:   2016-11-23 12:00:00 +0000
 ---

-If you are using the Angular router within your application, you probably encountered route guards.
+If you are using the Angular 2+ router within your application, you probably encountered route guards.
 For those who don't know, guards allow you to restrict specific routes based on certain criteria.

 In reality, guards are nothing but services that implement a `CanActivate` interface.
 Combine that with